BloomTech-Labs/CS10-business-review/true-business/README.md

 This mechanism provides a number of benefits:

 * Scripts and stylesheets get minified and bundled together to avoid extra network requests.
-* Missing files cause compilation errors instead of 404 errors for your users.
+* Missing files cause compilation errors instead of 404 errors for your subscribers.
 * Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.

 However there is an **escape hatch** that you can use to add an asset outside of the module system.